Rainer Weiss: Early life and education

-Rainer Weiss was born in Berlin, Germany, the son of Gertrude Loesner and Frederick A. Weiss.
+Rainer Weiss was born in Berlin, Brandenburg, Prussia, Germany, on September 29, 1932, the son of Gertrude Loesner and Frederick A. Weiss.
 His father, a physician, neurologist, and psychoanalyst, was forced out of Germany by Nazis because he was Jewish and an active member of the Communist Party.
 His mother, an actress, was Christian.
 His aunt was the sociologist Hilda Weiss.
+His younger sister is playwright Sybille Pearson.

-The family fled first to Prague, but Germany's occupation of Czechoslovakia after the 1938 Munich Agreement caused them to flee again; the philanthropic Stix family of St. Louis enabled them to obtain visas to enter the United States.
+The family fled first to Prague, but Germany's occupation of Czechoslovakia after the 1938 Munich Agreement caused them to flee again; the philanthropic Stix family of St. Louis helped them obtain visas to enter the United States.
 Weiss spent his youth in New York City, where he attended Columbia Grammar School.

-He studied at MIT and, after dropping out during his junior year, returned to receive his S.B. degree in 1955 and Ph.D. degree in 1962 under Jerrold Zacharias.
+He studied at MIT, dropping out at the beginning of his junior year with the excuse that he had abandoned his coursework to pursue a romantic relationship with a music student from Chicago.
+While this affair was a contributing factor, Weiss's concurrent vacillation between MIT's engineering and physics tracks may also have played a significant role.
+Jerrold Zacharias, then an influential physicist and MIT professor, intervened, and Weiss, after working as a technician in Zacharias's lab, eventually returned to receive his S.B. degree in 1955.
+He would complete his PhD in 1962, still with Zacharias as advisor/mentor.